openalea-incubator/GrapeInSilico/README.md

 # GrapeInSilico
-A user oriented framework for modelling GrapeVine with openalea modules
+A user oriented and specialised framework for modelling GrapeVine with openalea packages